-Here's why the Brazilian Pantanal is the best place in the world to spot jaguars in the wild
+Where is the best place to see jaguars in the Brazilian Pantanal?

 “He who kills with one leap.”
 Such is the translation of the Guarani word for jaguar, the third-largest big cat in the world.
 This majestic predator’s habitat ranges from South to Central America - and can even sometimes be seen as far north as the U.S. state of Arizona - although the animal itself is very elusive.
 This may be where we’ve lost your attention, as you’re probably thinking those distinctive rosettes and whiskers make for a cute little cat, but you’ll never get to see one in the wild anyway.